Charles M. Lizza

 Supernus (Oxtellar XR®)

 Representation of Supernus Pharmaceuticals Inc. in a trial victory against Actavis and Watson in patent litigation involving the Oxtellar XR® brand drug product.
 Oxtellar XR® is a novel, once-daily antiepileptic drug indicated for adjunctive therapy for the treatment of seizures in adults and in children 6 to 17 years of age.
 Annual sales of Oxtellar XR® total approximately $10 million.
 Following a seven-day bench trial, U.S. District Judge Renee M. Bumb issued a judgment in favor of Supernus on infringement and validity.
+A second case against TWI Pharmaceuticals was tried in 2017 and is pending a decision by Judge Bumb.
 (News Article)

 Representation of Jazz Pharmaceuticals against Roxane, Amneal, Par, Ranbaxy, Watson, Sun, Wockhardt, and Lupin in patent litigation involving the Xyrem® brand drug product.
 Xyrem® is a drug used to treat cataplexy and daytime sleepiness in narcolepsy patients with annual sales totaling approximately $130 million.
-This representation is ongoing.
+This representation is ongoing and a trial is anticipated in 2018.
 (News Article)

 Johnson & Johnson—DePuy Orthopaedics (Pinnacle® and Duraloc® Acetabular Cup Systems)